jonurry/CV/README.md

 >
 > _Andor Miles-Board Marketing & Business Development Manager, NextGen Technology_

-- Designed and implemented dozens of SQL Server reports to delivering business-critical information on-demand saving many hours of work every week across the company.
+- Designed and implemented dozens of SQL Server reports delivering business-critical information on-demand saving many hours of work every week across the company.

 - Designed and implemented an audit solution that enabled process inefficiencies to be highlighted and provided real metrics for accurate customer quotes.